Skip to main content

 In a statement issued just before question period, Trudeau's office said the prime minister and Boissonnault "have agreed that Mr. Boissonnault will step away from Cabinet effective immediately.”

-“Mr. Boissonnault will focus on clearing the allegations made against him,” according to the statement.
+“Mr. Boissonnault will focus on clearing the allegations made against him,” the statement said.

 Boissonnault has been under the microscope for months, from the House Ethics Committee's scrutiny on his former medical supply business partner's texts and subsequent probing around "the real Randy," to revisions of his past Indigenous identity claims after federal contract bids surfaced.